Jon And Kate Gosselin Custody Update: Daughter Taken Away In Ambulance After Custody Dispute

 The whole ordeal lasted approximately three hours, and an ambulance was called for Hannah after she injured her arm.
 At the hospital, Kate told the staff that she thought Jon was a danger to her children, and he was asked to leave while Hannah was treated for injuries to her arm.
 It appears Hannah was released not long after.

-The source also stated that the pair had an emergency hearing over Hannah’s custody after the youngster refused to go to Kate’s house, however the judge has granted the couple a 50/50 split until they can review the case further.
+The source also stated that the pair had an emergency hearing over Hannah’s custody after the youngster refused to go to Kate’s house; however, the judge has granted the couple a 50/50 split until they can review the case further.

 An insider recently revealed to Hollywood Life that Hannah does not want to live with Kate Gosselin at all, though it is unclear why.
-It was also revealed that a police officer told Hannah that she would go into foster care if she did not consent to going home with her mother during the custody exchange in the parking lot, and the 13-year-old replied that she would rather do that than go home with her mother.
+It was also revealed that a police officer told Hannah that she would go into foster care if she did not go home with her mother during the custody exchange in the parking lot, and the 13-year-old replied that she would rather do that than go home with her mother.

-The new trial will determine whether or not the couple will get 50/50 custody of all of the sextuplets, not just Hannah.
+The new trial will determine whether the couple will get 50/50 custody of all of the sextuplets, not just Hannah.
 Reportedly, Jon Gosselin is very keen to see his children more and hopes that the judge ends up ruling in his favor.
-In the mean time, Kate sees the sextuplets much more often than Jon does, which is partially why there is so much drama between them.
+In the meantime, Kate sees the sextuplets much more often than Jon does, which is partially why there is so much drama between them.

 The custody arrangement of their older twins was not discussed.